School breakfast club: Benefits

 A 2016 report, funded by the Education Endowment Foundation and the Department for Education, based on research by the National Children's Bureau and the Institute for Fiscal Studies, found that free school breakfast clubs can boost children's educational attainment by as much as two months.
 The study found the benefits arose not just from the eating of a nutritious breakfast, but from also from attending the club itself.

-In FY 2018, the balanced breakfast program for school children, which by this point was managed by the United States Department of Agriculture, had expanded to 2.4 million children in the United States.
+In the financial year 2018, the balanced breakfast programme for school children in the United States, which by this point was managed by the United States Department of Agriculture, had expanded to 2.4 million children.
 Approximately 14.7 million students received free or reduced-price breakfasts in FY 2018 and 2019.
-These numbers were a significant increase from FY 1989, when 3.8 million students received free or reduced price breakfasts on a given school day, and a total of 658 million school breakfasts were served.
-Federal spending on the school breakfast program in the United States also increased three percent in FY 2019 compared to the previous fiscal year.
+These numbers were a significant increase from financial year 1989, when 3.8 million students received free or reduced price breakfasts on a given school day, and a total of 658 million school breakfasts were served.
+Federal spending on the school breakfast programme in the United States also increased three percent in financial year 2019 compared to the previous fiscal year.